RedColinar/beastCase/README.md

 # beastCase
-I push some practice of the Thread in this repository : )
+I push some practice of the Thread into this repository : )